 Lift off: the International Business Companies Act of 1984

-In 1981 the United States terminated the double tax agreement (DTA) with the BVI, as part of a wider policy of repealing its DTAs with tax havens, due to generic concerns over tax evasion.
+In 1981 the United States terminated the double tax agreement (DTA) with the BVI, as part of a wider policy of repealing its DTAs with tax havens, due to over tax evasion.
 The islands began searching for an alternative offshore model.
 Shearman and Sterling, already established on the islands, were called in to draft new legislation, which took the form of the International Business Companies (IBC) Act 1984, a libertarian, lax and permissive corporate regime.

 On the one hand, any company incorporated under the IBC Act was prohibited from trading or conducting business with residents of the British Virgin Islands – i.e. it was restricted to international business – and in exchange the company was exempt from all BVI taxes and even stamp duty.